 El Niño-Southern Oscillation (ENSO)

-Losses from weather disasters in Asia and Australia/Oceania 1980-2020
+Losses from weather-related natural disasters in Asia and Australia/ Oceania 1980-2022

 Profound knowledge of scientific correlations, statistical trends and relevant high-resolution data are essential elements when assessing extreme weather risks.
 Our experts are part of an international scientific network providing the risk analyses that form the basis for our risk models.
 This allows us to have the best-possible offer of weather-related and weather-disaster covers and to develop new concepts for previously uncovered risks for a whole range of different client groups.

 Benefit from our data and decades of experience in assessing extreme weather risks and the factors behind them.
 Munich Re can offer solutions to meet your specific requirements.